Healthcare leaders: join us to help shape New Mexico’s future.

 Participation Details for Healthcare Organizations

-Health ImpACT brings healthcare organizations across the state into one peer‑led effort to set priorities, compare notes, and explore startup technologies that can strengthen care delivery and operations in New Mexico—while building a first‑of‑its‑kind health innovation pilot network across the region.
+Health ImpACT is building a first‑of‑its‑kind health innovation pilot network across the state—bringing healthcare organizations into a coordinated effort to set priorities, compare notes, and explore startup technologies that can strengthen care delivery and operations across New Mexico.

 It is designed for New Mexico healthcare organizations that want to:

-• Stay close to emerging technology without standing up a full innovation department (or to get extra support for an existing team)
+• Stay close to emerging technology without standing up a full innovation department (or to get extra support for their existing teams)

 • Explore new innovation models such as co-design, incubation, or venture‑style partnerships